 This soup may be an acquired taste, though, if you include the optional classic immune tonic Chinese herbs I list as possible additions.
 The taste with the herbs is definitely interesting – root-like and earthy.

-If you can’t get all of these herbs, that’s okay – omit what you didn’t find – but don’t double anything else.
-And if you can’t find any – make the soup with the other ingredients and it’s still great for you!
+If you can't get all of these herbs, or you're pregnant or just prefer it plain (which is my usual way of enjoying it, too) that's okay – it's still great for you!
 Shiitakes, garlic, onions, and ginger also support a healthy immune system.

 Here's the recipe: